realcodywburns/TokenMint/README.md

 Make your magicERC20 token.
 The code is open to review so you wont be blamed for the 10's of thousands that get lost due to a bug that could be fixed with using the simple fix in EIP223
 You will enter the Token name, Actual number of tokens, Token symbol for trading on markets, and the decimal places.
 That's it! load your wallet and move on the crowd sale!
 (Now is a good time to go test drive a new lambo, your doing great.)

-- 3. Crowdfunding
+3. Crowdfunding

 THIS IS WHERE THE REAL MAGIC HAPPENS!
-Set a price per token and a funding goal (make sure that you leave your self a ton of tokens so you can be rich) You will unlock your account, enter the Price per token, and the funding goal.
+You will unlock your account, enter the price per token, and the fundraising goal.
-Start the ICO and pump, Pump, PUMP IT UP!!!!!
-Be sure to post how much money you are making everywher to bring the ICO machine more users
-- More Information

-*Use at your own risk* US financial regulations are very strict on how funds can and can not be raised.
+Use at your own risk US financial regulations are very strict on how funds can and can not be raised.
 You are not clever because you are being sneaky and using the blockchain, scammers have been doing the same thing for 100 years.

 Even though you may not live in the USA.
 Through international treaties, that doesnt matter if you are still soliciting to its citizens.
 Your conuntry most likely has similar laws you are violiating such as anti-spamming and reporting rules.